Skip to content

 CLI

-tapio status # observer status, event rates
+tapio status # observer status, event counts

 tapio watch # live anomaly stream